Garsondee/What-the-Tide-Dragged-In/Root/SENSORY_ENHANCEMENT_REPORT.md

 - Air thick with green-brown cloud of powdered bliss
 - Tasting it on tongue (minty and bitter-sweet, wanting to purr)
 - Parliament elder rolling on back, paws batting at nothing
-- Slynx purring so loud you can hear from distance
+- Lynx purring so loud you can hear from distance
 - Humiliating public intoxication (humans filming)
 - Underneath catnip: faint chemical smell, wrong cat scent